malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

-This page presents an examination of executive control for the purpose of building our proto AGI.
+This page presents an examination of executive control for the purpose of building [[Proto AGI v1]].

 # Key features
 I now suspect that the following features are key to general intelligence: